andrewzhang1/jaguardb/databaseimport/jdbc/README.txt

 Testing:
 ===================================================================

-0) assume the table is already created with correct columns in jaguar.
-The order of columns in the table is same as in the table in the source tatabase.
+0) assume the table is already created with correct columns in the target database.
+The order of columns in the table is same as in the source database.

 1) create/update a property file 'app.conf'